 State law provides that whenever a public agency constructs facilities to extend a utility system into the service area of a privately owned public utility, such an act constitutes the taking of property and requires reimbursement to the utility for its loss.
 State statutes allow municipalities, water districts and other public agencies to own and operate water systems.
 These agencies are empowered to condemn properties already operated by privately owned public utilities.
 The agencies are also authorized to issue bonds, including revenue bonds, for the purpose of acquiring or constructing water systems.
 However, if a public agency were to acquire utility property by eminent domain action, the utility would be entitled to just compensation for its loss.
 In Washington, annexation was approved in February 2008 for property served by us on Orcas Island; however, we continue to serve the customers in the annexed area and do not expect the annexation to impact our operations.
-To management's knowledge, other than the Orcas Island property, no municipality, water district, or other public gaency is contemplating or has any action pending to acquire or condemn any of our systems.
+To management's knowledge, other than the Orcas Island property, no municipality, water district, or other public agency is contemplating or has any action pending to acquire or condemn any of our systems.

-In recent years, consolidation within the water industry has accelerated.
-A number of publicly traded water companies have been acquired or merged into larger domestic companies.
-Several acquisitions of publicly traded companies have also been completed by much larger foreign companies.
 We intend to continue the pursuit of opportunities to expand our business in the western United States, which may include expansion through acquisitions or mergers with other companies.